bynnchapu/dotfiles/README.md

 # zshrc

-When you use the .zshrc file, oh-my-zsh and zsh (ofcource) are required.
+When you use the zshrc.dotfile file, oh-my-zsh and zsh (ofcource) are required.

 Sample on Ubuntu 14.04 environment: